mikearnaldi/matechs-effect-doc/http/the-http-client-module.md

 ]
 ```

-Let's suppose [https://jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com) is a domain where we want to send specific headers, for example an auth token we can easily wire in the middleware enviromnet with only a small addition:
+Let's suppose [https://jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com) is a domain where we want to send specific headers, for example an auth token.
+We can easily wire it in the middleware environment with only a small addition:

 ```typescript
 // live environment with libcurl and json deserializer and header middleware